PGCE Access Scholarship terms and conditions 2019/20

 The tuition fee will be reduced by £2,500.

-Bursary awardees receiving a tuition fee waiver will be responsible for paying the remainder of their tuition fees after the bursary contribution is deducted from the total fees for the academic year.
+Scholarship awardees receiving a tuition fee waiver will be responsible for paying the remainder of their tuition fees after the scholarship contribution is deducted from the total fees for the academic year.

 Where a student receiving a tuition fee waiver has applied for a tuition fee loan from the Student Loan Company (SLC), the SLC will be notified of the tuition fee waiver(s) in September.